mcasimir/bootwire/README.md

 - `set`: set one or many properties
 - `provide`: set a property to the result of the invocation of a provider function.
-- `run`: run a function passing the context as parameter
+- `wire`: wire a function passing the context as parameter
 - `get`: get a value in the context by key or by path

 Using `set` and `provide` on the context object will ensure that all of its properties **will be only set once**, allowing to inject providers, services connections, configs and so on during tests.